mehrdadrad/pubdns/README.md

 - Search by country and city
 - Cache public-dns.info data and update with specific TTL
-- Support HTTP proxy to get external data
+- Support HTTP proxy to get public dns data
 - Query the public DNS with specific record type(s)

 ## Requirements

-Python 2.6 or later.
+Python 2.7 or later.

 ## Installation